Pconti31/GUIslice_Image2C/README.md

 as your Foreground color.
 Nothing more for you to do.</p>

 <p>If two colors are found it will grab the first one it finds and make it the foreground and present it to you in
 the Foreground color box.
-If we guessed incorrectly or you want an inverse image then simply click the foreground color button and it will be exchanged with the second color found.</>
+If utility guessed incorrectly or you want an inverse image then simply click the foreground color button and it will be exchanged with the second color found.</>

-<P> Again only for Monochrome images the default color output for your C array will be white.
+<P> Now only for Monochrome images the default color output for your C array will be white.
 This will be shown in the
 Monochrome Output button.
 You may override this color by pressing this button and a color chooser will appear.
 This is only needed when or if you are going to override the current color.</p>